hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 If you would like to see this prototype further build out, please let us know either by starring the repository or by reaching out in some other way.
 We will base our future actions on this project purely on the feedback we receive for this blogpost.

+This prototype shows hypotheses and iterations as the center pieces.
+Tickets can still be connected to epics if needed, and in the demo you can toggle them on in the settings on the top right.

 ## FAQs